xrarch/sdk/README.md

 # sdk

-Cross-toolchain for the LIMNstation architecture, written in Lua because why not!
+Cross-toolchain for the LIMNstation architecture, unjustifiably written in Lua.

 ## Usage